skycoin/viscript/notes/im_bits.md

-do you see what I did with process list? processes receive messages processes communicate back with messages 888888888888888888888888888888888888888888888888888888888 processes control the terminal via message api; processes get the inputs from a terminal object and almost all of the terminal state, has to be pushed into a process interface implementatoin; and the state is specific to a process etc its type and what it does while set character, get screen size, set cursor etc, is generic to the terminal
+do you see what I did with process list? tasks receive messages tasks communicate back with messages 888888888888888888888888888888888888888888888888888888888 tasks control the terminal via message api; tasks get the inputs from a terminal object and almost all of the terminal state, has to be pushed into a process interface implementatoin; and the state is specific to a process etc its type and what it does while set character, get screen size, set cursor etc, is generic to the terminal